 The young, adventurous and talented Highfield Ensemble recently made a fantastic recording of my choral setting of a passage from Whitman’s Song of Myself.
 Sadly I couldn’t be there myself, but they were so sensitive to the score and detailed in their interpretation, that they didn’t seem to need my personal input at all.
 I can’t wait to hear them do it live one day!
-They did the recording in the beautiful St Mary’s Church, St Newington.
+They did the recording in the beautiful St Mary’s Church, Stoke Newington.

 I believe in you my soul….

 Loafe with me on the grass, loose the stop from your throat,

 Not words, not music or rhyme I want, not custom or lecture, not

 Only the lull I like, the hum of your valved voice.

 I mind how once we lay such a transparent summer morning,